ream88/hisrc-rails/README.md

 * http://css-tricks.com/which-responsive-images-solution-should-you-use/
 * http://www.alistapart.com/articles/responsive-images-how-they-almost-worked-and-what-we-need/

 The one I like the most is [HiSRC](https://github.com/teleject/hisrc).
-This gem makes your live easier through two steps:
+However I don't like stuffing JavaScript files into my `vendor/assets` folder, so I created this gem with following benefits:

-* It adds HiSRC to the Rails asset pipeline – no more messing around with javascript files.
+* It adds HiSRC to the Rails assets pipeline – no more messing around with javascript files (and a clean `vendor/assets` folder).
-* It provides a helper method to easy include HiSRC in your Rails views.
+* It provides a little helper method to include retina ready images in your Rails views.

 ## Installation